 There is nothing funny about Halloween.
 This sarcastic festival reflects, rather, an infernal demand for revenge by children on the adult world.

 The sad thing about artificial intelligence is that it lacks artifice and therefore intelligence.

 More quotes on Computers

 The great person is ahead of their time, the smart make something out of it, and the blockhead, sets themselves against it.

 Pornography is the quadraphonics of sex.
 It adds a third and fourth track to the sexual act.
 It is the hallucination of detail that rules.
 Science has already habituated us to this microscopics, this excess of the real in its microscopic detail, this voyeurism of exactitude.

 Holidays are in no sense an alternative to the congestion and bustle of cities and work.
 Quite the contrary.
 People look to escape into an intensification of the conditions of ordinary life, into a deliberate aggravation of those conditions: further from nature, nearer to artifice, to abstraction, to total pollution, to well above average levels of stress, pressure, concentration and monotony -- this is the ideal of popular entertainment.
 No one is interested in overcoming alienation; the point is to plunge into it to the point of ecstasy.
 That is what holidays are for.

 More quotes on Vacation

-More quotes on Vision
+More quotes on Boredom